Your next question is, “how to host a website?”

 Unmanaged hosting is then the opposite.
 Here you would typically just get a server with an operating system installed.

-What you do on that server, which software you install, which security measures you establish, and whether or not you decide to do backups, is entirely up to you.
+What you do on that server, which software you install, which security measures you establish, and whether or not you decide to do backups, is mostly up to you.

 Unmanaged hosting is then basically about renting the required hardware to get a website online, with the expectation that you know how to do the rest in a correct and secure manner.